ArduPilot/MAVProxy/docs/source/development/mavdevenvlinux.rst

     git clone https://github.com/ArduPilot/MAVProxy.git

-After making the desired changes, MAVProxy is required to be installed (the modules won't work otherwise).
+After making the desired changes, MAVProxy is required to be installed (any change to the modules won't work otherwise).
 This needs to happen after any changes to the source code.
 This can be done by:

 .. code:: bash